 Speaking of the fair game – always give credit to authors of the posts.
 A little bit of respect goes a long way.
 In addition to showing respect and integrity, you’re also creating the opportunity to get noticed by wider audiences.
 Talking about a boomerang effect, right?

 Don’t forget to show appreciation to your brand advocates.
 Reward the most active user-generated content creators or the posts that got the most engagement.
 This could be a cool merch bag, a subscription to your service, or a really valuable educational session with the experts in your team.

 Learn from it

 Last but not least, treat your every UGC post as a learning experience.
-Analyse your audience, customers, their behaviour, and overall satisfaction with your products or services.
+Analyze your audience, customers, their behavior, and overall satisfaction with your products or services.
 Use this data to optimise your buyer persona, and perfect your service.

 Also, keep track of everything in order to classify and use the content according to specific categories for special campaigns.
 For example, if you’re a clothing company, categorise photos featuring mothers to use them in a special Mother’s day series of posts.

 User-generated content is one of the most powerful marketing tools used by brands to maximize their Instagram game.
 Make sure to follow the steps we provided above to jump on the trend and get the best results.
 Always remember the psychology behind influencing purchase and only use the best practices to play a fair and successful game.